 Statewide activities focus on prevention, preparedness, and education through routine monitoring, outreach, surveillance, and sampling of facilities and other environments that may contribute to injuries and the occurrence or transmission of disease

-• Monitoring and/or improving environmental hazards, which may be biological (like red tide or bacteria in water) or chemical (like pollution)
+• Monitoring and/or improving environmental hazards, both biological (like red tide or bacteria in water) and chemical (like pollution)

 Questions?
 Contact the Sarasota Environmental Health Office or the Venice Environmental Health Office.